Andrew Miller (cricketer, born 1987)

 Andrew Stephen Miller (born 27 September 1987) is an English cricketer.
 He is a right-handed batsman who bowls right-arm fast-medium.
-He was born at Preston, Lancashire.
+He was born at Preston, Lancashire.He has a brother called Peter and a cousin called Peter Millermetre.

+Professional career

 Miller made his first-class debut for Warwickshire against Bangladesh A in 2008.
 His County Championship debut came the following year, against Hampshire.
 He represented Warwickshire in 18 first-class matches, scoring 85 runs at a batting average of 6.07, with a high score of 35.
 With the ball he took 35 wickets at a bowling average of 36.05, with best figures of 5/58.
-He has a brother called Peter and a cousin called Peter Millermetre.

 He is also a commentator for cricket-news website ESPNcricinfo.